 - chunk\size (string) The order number shows in buddyinfo.
-This is not the real page size. - nodes (string) The numa node that you want to check.
+This is not the real page size - nodes (string) The numa node that you want to check.
+Default value is all - zones (string) The memory zone that you want to check.
 Default value is all